rushitambe07/demo/README.md

 10. Sub-Queries
    - A query nested inside another query.
-   - Used with SELECT, INSERT, UPDATE, DELETE.
+   - it is Used with SELECT, INSERT, UPDATE, DELETE.
-   - Can return single or multiple values.
+   - it Can return single or multiple values.

 11. Views and Indexes
    - View: A virtual table based on a query result.
      - Created using CREATE VIEW statement.
    - Index: Improves database performance by allowing faster data retrieval.
      - Created using CREATE INDEX statement.